lightstep/opentelemetry-examples/collector/snmp/README.md

 SNMP allows to access diffirent metrics by using unique OIDs (Object Identifiers) and sysObjectIDs(System Object Identifiers).

-The example collector's configuration, used for this project shows using processors to add metrics with Lightstep Observability:
+The example collector's configuration, used for this project shows using processors to add metrics with Cloud Observability:

 ``` yaml
 receivers: